-These safe driver management tips can help your client reduce their business risk
+These safe driver management tips can help your clients reduce their business risk

 If your client is covered by our Automotive Aftermarket insurance, free online training is automatically available to them and their employees.
-Learn more about the program.
 Here’s a flyer we created for our producers to explain this program to their clients.
 You can download the flyer, add your contact information, and then forward in an email or print and hand-deliver to prospects and clients.

 “But my client only has one delivery truck, so this really doesn’t apply to them,” you may say.
 On the contrary: They may face vehicle and equipment repairs, medical payments, damaged cargo and liability claims.
 Unscheduled vehicle downtime may occur, resulting in dissatisfied customers – not to mention the possibility of a lawsuit and punitive damages – and that’s even if employees use their own vehicles on the job.

 The Hartford has provided a number of ideas to help employers manage their vehicle risks; we’ve incorporated a number of them in our safe driver management tips.

 If your client hires seasonal drivers, advise them to start early so that they have plenty of drivers to choose from, rather than waiting until the need is there and then hiring a driver spur-of-the-moment.
 Safe driver management includes establishing minimum driving qualifications for driver hires, even if driving is just an incidental part of their jobs.
 While qualification standards should provide the same opportunity for all capable applicants, they should also reflect the qualities of your client’s best drivers.
 The Hartford suggests the following when setting standards:

 - Applicable laws regarding commercial drivers

 - Vehicle operating skills